LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Clients should support presentation for activity objects of type audio to represent audio content posted by users.
 Audio type objects, if supported, must at minimum contain a `"type"` field with the value `"Audio"` and a `"URL"` with either a URL string or an activity sub-object of type link containing a URL pointing to an audio file.

-Audio objects are also recommended to include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value.
+Audio objects must include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value.
-If no media type is provided, clients may attempt to infer the media type from the headers of the linked file or simply ignore the object.

 Clients that support audio objects must support the following media types: